 “Every get-together, every party, every dinner became a conversation about music,” says Maia.
 “I could see how much he just loved that, and I was like, ‘What if that could be your job?’”

-The pair dove into making the shop a reality, and in spring of 2017, Speck’s opened its doors in the Kenton neighborhood.
+The pair dove into making the shop a reality, and in the spring of 2017, Speck’s opened its doors in the Kenton neighborhood.
 In addition to stocking records from a wide range of genres, the store boasts a small but mighty collection of gear, new and vintage tapes, and a stage equipped with turntables and a PA system.

 “We got to chase something that was ours — that we could build and have our boys see,” Michael says.
 “We wanted them to see that other people don’t have to dictate your family and lifestyle.”